octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/others/mapzy.md

   website: https://mapzy.io/
   iframe_website: /website/applications/others/mapzy
   direct_link: true
-  dashboardImage: /images/applications/others/mapzy/screenshot-1.png
-  short_description: A simple, self-hostable store finder that cares about your privacy.
-  description: "With Mapzy, you can add a beautiful store locator to your website without touching a line of code.
-It's simple, looks great on every device and doesn't invade your privacy."
+  description: "Mapzy is the ultimate solution for adding a beautiful and functional store locator to your website without writing a single line of code.
+Designed for simplicity and elegance, Mapzy works seamlessly across all devices, providing a smooth and intuitive experience for both you and your customers.
+Whether you're using WordPress, Shopify, Webflow, or Squarespace, Mapzy easily integrates into any website, offering a hassle-free way to display your store locations.

+With privacy at the forefront, Mapzy ensures that your customers' data remains safe and secure.
+It adheres to strict GDPR compliance and avoids intrusive cookie pop-ups, making it a great choice for businesses focused on maintaining customer trust.
+Plus, with its open-source nature, you can choose to self-host the application or use the managed version, hosted sustainably on renewable energy."
   features:
-    - title: Simple and pretty
+    - title: Simple and Beautiful Design
-      description: "We've designed Mapzy so that it looks great on every device and website.
-It's also very simple to use: your customers won't get lost in a myriad of unnecessary features.
-Mapzy does a few things, but does them really well."
+      description: "Mapzy is crafted to look stunning on any device, with a minimalistic design that ensures a clean and easy-to-navigate experience for your customers.
+Its intuitive interface guarantees that your store locator complements your website, not complicates it."
-    - title: No code required
+    - title: No Code Required
-      description: "Using the Mapzy dashboard, you can create your store locator in mere minutes without touching a line of code.
-Installing your map on your own website is also a piece of cake: just copy one line to your website and it's live!
-Mapzy works on every website - Wordpress, Shopify, Webflow, Squarespace - anything, really."
+      description: "Getting started with Mapzy is a breeze.
+Create your store locator in minutes with the Mapzy dashboard, no coding necessary.
+Adding the map to your website is as easy as copying a single line of code, making it a user-friendly solution for non-developers and developers alike."
-    - title: Privacy-friendly and GDPR compliant
+    - title: Privacy-Friendly and GDPR Compliant
-      description: "We've built Mapzy with privacy in mind.
-We only set one essential cookie, we don't track your visitors and never will.
-It's worth noting that our mapping service provider - Mapbox - collects some anonymous technical data, that we can not disable.
-Learn more in our privacy policy.
-Mapzy is also fully compliant with GDPR, so you don't have to show an ugly cookie pop-up to your customers."
+      description: "Your customers’ privacy is our priority.
+Mapzy does not track users, only sets one essential cookie, and is fully GDPR compliant.
+You won’t need to worry about intrusive cookie pop-ups, allowing you to provide a smoother, more respectful user experience."
-    - title: Open-source and self-hostable
+    - title: Open-Source and Self-Hostable
+      description: "Mapzy’s source code is open-source, available on GitHub, and fully customizable.
+You have the option to self-host it for free, enjoying the same features and functionality without any restrictions.
+This makes Mapzy a perfect solution for developers who want to control their own hosting environment."
+    - title: Works Across All Platforms
+      description: "Mapzy is compatible with all major website platforms, including WordPress, Shopify, Webflow, and Squarespace.
+Whether you’re building your site from scratch or using a website builder, Mapzy ensures seamless integration with minimal effort."
+    - title: Sustainable Hosting
-      description: "Mapzy's source code is fully open-source and available on GitHub.
-The managed version of Mapzy is hosted on a data center in Frankfurt, Germany, which is powered by 100% renewable energy.
-But if you like, you can also host it yourself for free with the same features and without any restrictions.
-If you're a developer, you're very welcome to contribute to Mapzy, too!"
+      description: "The managed version of Mapzy is hosted in Frankfurt, Germany, powered entirely by renewable energy.
+This makes it an eco-conscious choice for businesses looking to reduce their carbon footprint while providing a reliable, high-performance service for their customers."
   screenshots:
     - /images/applications/others/mapzy/screenshot-1.png
     - /images/applications/others/mapzy/screenshot-2.png